How to Write a Breakup Letter You’ll Never Send (And Still Find Closure)

 Frequently Asked Questions

-Will writing the letter give me closure?
+Will writing an unsent breakup letter help me find closure?

-Should I ever send it?
+Should I send the breakup letter after I write it?

 Final Thought